inc2734/smart-custom-fields/readme.txt

 == Changelog ==

 = 1.6.0 =
+* Added search feature in the relation field.
 * Changed when the object isn't saved, default value is active.
 * Remove filter hook smart-cf-is_use_default_when_not_saved.